jge162/Action-Workflows/README.md

 # Example action to run a `python.py` file to verify no errors in code:

 If errors in code exist they will be listed in the actions console.
-Also you can run more than one file, seperated with commas.
+Also you can run more than one file, seperated with commas...

 ```yaml
 name: Run Python file